Patio Theater

 The Patio Theater is a music venue and movie theater located at 6008 W. Irving Park Road on the northwest side of Chicago, Illinois in the Portage Park neighborhood.
 The building was built in 1927 as a movie theater.
 Chris Bauman took over the operations of Patio Theater in 2018 and became owner by the end of 2019.

-The 1,500 seat theater hosts concerts and comedy events featuring local and internationally recognized talent.
-Musicians represent a wide range of genres, and notable performers include: Juice Wrld, Puddle of Mudd, Coolio, The Wailin’ Jennys, Raheem DeVaughn, Bone Thugs N Harmony.
+The 1,500-seat theater hosts concerts and comedy events featuring local and internationally recognized talent.
+Musicians represent a wide range of genres, and notable performers include Juice Wrld, Puddle of Mudd, Coolio, The Wailin' Jennys, Raheem DeVaughn, and Bone Thugs-n-Harmony.

 Patio also plans to program a full monthly calendar of popular, independent and local movies including feature films, documentaries, cartoons, and silent films.
 The screenings reflect the legacy of the theater and honor its original purpose.

 Patio theater offers a Patio Theater Premiere Membership program that provides members with several valuable perks.
 Members are given access to member-only events, such as celebrity meet and greets, movie premieres, member-only concerts, access to pre-sale tickets, skip-the-line venue access at all events, and monthly insider information.

 The Patio Theater temporarily closed in the wake of the COVID-19 pandemic, and reopened with scheduled shows as of January 2022.